 Used together, stocks and bonds can balance out the volatility in a portfolio.
 By combining the two in a calculated manner, it is likely that you can reduce the risks of each and have a strengthened defense against the unexpected arrival of a recession or depression.

 A common strategy to mitigate risk is for an investor to subtract their age from 100, and use that result for the percentage of stocks in their portfolio with the rest invested in bonds.
 As you age, you transfer stocks to bonds based on the 100 minus your age strategy.
+The stocks give the opportunity for growth when you're younger and have time for gains to comopound.
+Then, when you're older, the relatively more stable bonds can provide you with an income.

 The exact same stocks and bonds, in the exact same proportions and tax brackets, can lead to wildly different net worth outcomes based on the structures in which those securities are held.